Pittsburgh Gifted Center: Programs

 Students attend once every week on a particular day, with small classes of about 12 students.
 All students attending are from Pittsburgh Public Schools.
 Until 2010, the Gifted Center accepted students from local parochial schools.

 There is a variety of academic courses, and the Gifted Center provides students the opportunities to choose which ones they wish to attend.
-They include subjects related to basic courses, like English, Math, Language Arts, and Science.
+They include subjects related to basic courses, like Humanities, Math, Art, and Science.

 Students can also choose interest and technological courses, including JavaScript, business planning, and Web Design.
 The Gifted Center has also integrated technology into classes, with all rooms containing computers for student research and projects.
 Some of these classes may further expand on a subject for traditional school (for example, there is a Genetics class that goes into greater depth in the study of DNA than normal school classes) or they may deal with a radically different subject (for example, one teacher has trigonometry course).